Greater and Lesser Tunbs

-Greater Tunb has a surface of 10.3 km2.
+Greater Tunb has a surface area of 10.3 km2.
 It is known for its red soil.
 There are conflicting descriptions about its population: While some sources state there are between a few dozen and a few hundred inhabitants, others describe the island as having no native civilian population.
 There is reported to be an Iranian garrison and naval station, an aircraft runway, a fish storage facility and a red-soil mine.
 Lesser Tunb has a surface of 2 km2 and is uninhabited with the exception of a small airfield, harbour, and entrenched Iranian military unit.